 A sample of a custom vertical keypad using selected numbers and function keys.
 The buttons are placed on the right side of the screen.

 SAP-Specific Keyboard Configuration.
 Different customers have different requirements and may want to show/hide the keyboard on different inputs.
 The value-add of this feature is that new configuration tags have been introduced in EB to show/hide the ready-to-use SAP keyboard layouts.

 Below are samples of ready-to-use keypads that will be made available in EB 2.0 for customers using SAP:

 TechDocs will be updated in line with EB 2.0 release: http://techdocs.zebra.com/enterprise-browser/2-0/guide/sap/

 4. Support for SAP EWM and UI5.
 EB 1.X currently supports SAP Internet Transaction Server (ITS) Mobile.
-EB 2.0 expanded its support to include not just ITS Mobile but also the latest SAP variants (WM, EWM, FIORI/UI5).
-This means Zebra Technologies will be providing a transition path for customers using SAP ITS Mobile and SAP Web Console.
+EB 2.0 expanded its support to include not just ITS Mobile, but also the latest SAP variants (WM, EWM, FIORI/UI5).
+This means Zebra Technologies will provide a transition path for customers using SAP ITS Mobile and SAP Web Console.

 What is it: ITS Mobile and SAPConsole’s main responsibilities are to --

 - Connect to RF devices and exchange information with the SAP system.
 This information is usually in the form of descriptions of mobile screen elements, barcode scanning, keyed data and other contents.